RapidSoftwareSolutions/Marketplace-JIRA-package/README.md

 | showSubTaskParent| Boolean    | If set to false and request is executed in context of a subtask, the parent issue will not be included in the auto-completion result, even if it matches the query.

 ## JIRA.addIssueAttachment
-Add one or more attachments to an issue.
+Add attachment to an issue.

 | Field       | Type       | Description
 |-------------|------------|----------